andrewstride/NC-ETL-project/project_README.md

 - **Lambda2** - takes data from the ingestion bucket, transforms it into star-schema format, and places it, as parquet format, in the processing bucket.
 - **Lambda3** - takes data from the processing bucket and places it within the OLAP data warehouse.

+The Lambdas also have CloudWatch alerts, and if a serious alert is triggered, an email is sent to: TheTerraformers@protonmail.com.

 ## Usage

 There are several make commands that can be run when using the project...